Nek5000/nekRS_doc/source/problem_setup/case.rst

 .. note::

    - ``nrs->copyToNek`` copies all solution fields from :term:`OCCA` device arrays to *Nek5000* (Fortran) host arrays.
      Use it only when ``nek::userchk`` needs current solutions.
    - This transfer is expensive.
      Wrap the call under a suitable condition to avoid excessive overhead.
    - Call ``nrs->copyFromNek`` only if the legacy routine modifies solution data that must be synchronized back to the device.

 For background on Nek5000, see the `Nek5000 documentation <https://nek5000.github.io/NekDoc/>`_.
 Details on these initialization routines are documented `here <https://nek5000.github.io/NekDoc/problem_setup/usr_file.html#initialization-routines>`_.
-To migrate a case, follow the *TODO* tutorial to converting a *Nek5000* case to *NekRS*.
+To migrate a case, follow the *TODO* tutorial for converting a *Nek5000* case to *NekRS*.
-In this section, we focus one the interface for referencing variables between ``.udf`` and ``.usr``.
+In this section, we focus on the interface for referencing variables between ``.udf`` and ``.usr``.

 Legacy Data Interface
 """""""""""""""""""""

 NekRS does not “send” values or arrays to *Nek5000*.
 Instead, it shares them by **registering pointers**.
 On the Fortran side, any variable or array you expose must have a stable address, so put it in a ``COMMON`` block or give it the ``SAVE`` attribute.
 Use the Fortran routine ``nekrs_registerPtr`` to register variables/arrays so NekRS can reference them by a string key.

 Here is an example ``.usr`` file: